 A fellow gardener that has dealt with woodchucks a lot suggested getting rid of any tall plants, brush, vines, etc that was growing on or by the garden fence.
 Woodchucks like to have cover, they don’t like to be out in the open.

 I had planted several blackberry plants right along the garden fence, thinking it was a great idea to multi-task the fence as a trellis.
 Guess where the woodchucks were entering the garden?
 You guessed it!
 Right by the blackberries.
 I also hadn’t kept up with the wild grape vines and they were covering a good portion of the fence.
-I spent some time cleaning all of that up with a string trimmer.
+An afternoon of cleaning all of that up with a string trimmer took care of that.

 Find their home